denizsafak/HotspotAutoLogin/README.md

 # HotspotAutoLogin Wi-Fi/Hotspot Autologin Script (Automate WEB Logins)
-HotspotAutoLogin is a script that designed to automate the login process for public Wi-Fi or hotspot networks that require web-based authentication.
+HotspotAutoLogin is a script that designed to automate the login process for Wi-Fi or hotspot networks that require web-based authentication.
 This script is intended for situations where you often connect to networks that require a web login, such as public hotspots in cafes, hotels, or airports.
 The script continuously monitors your network connection and automatically logs you in when necessary.

 > # [Download the Latest Executable (.exe) Release](../../releases)
 > You can download the executable (.exe) version of the same script, making it easy to use without the need to install Python or other libraries.